Chengting T. Wang: Sports

 Wang was a keen athlete who fervently believed in sports as a vehicle for national development.
 He represented China at the Far Eastern Championship Games in 1913 and was later to be the first Chinese member of the International Olympic Committee.

 Later life

-In spite of his successes in nationalist diplomacy, after the Mukden Incident of 1931 in which Japan seized control of China's Northwest provinces, student protestors targeted Wang for China's ineffective response.
+In spite of his successes in nationalist diplomacy, after the Mukden Incident of 1931 in which Japan seized control of China's Northeast provinces, student protestors targeted Wang for China's ineffective response.
 Wang was attacked and hospitalized, and withdrew from public office for a time.
 Wang was Ambassador to the United States from 1936 to 1938.
 He served in various minor government and party capacities during the war, but in 1949 stayed in Hong Kong rather than go to Taiwan with Chiang Kai-shek's government.